Petroleum jelly: Explosives

 Petroleum jelly can be mixed with a high proportion of strong inorganic chlorates due to it acting as a plasticizer and a fuel source.
 An example of this is Cheddite C which consists of a ratio of 9:1, KClO_{3} to petroleum jelly.
 This mixture is unable to detonate without the use of a blasting cap.
 It is also used as a stabiliser in the manufacture of the propellant Cordite.

 Mechanical, barrier functions

-Petroleum jelly can be used to fill copper or fibre-optic cables using plastic insulation to prevent the ingress of water, see icky-pick.
+Petroleum jelly can be used to fill copper or fiber-optic cables using plastic insulation to prevent the ingress of water, see icky-pick.

 Petroleum jelly can be used to coat the inner walls of terrariums to prevent animals from crawling out to escape.

 A stripe of petroleum jelly can be used to prevent the spread of a liquid (retain or confine a liquid to a specific area).
 For example, it can be applied close to the hairline when using a home hair dye kit to prevent the hair dye from irritating or staining the skin.
 It is also used to prevent diaper rash.

 Petroleum jelly is sometimes used to protect the terminals on batteries.
 However, automobiles batteries require a silicone-based battery grease because it is less likely to melt and thus offers better protection.